 Furthermore, it is not clear to me if these tools for interconversion between SBML and BioPAX are used within BiNoM to interconvert between these file formats.
 If there is a self-made mapping of the data structures for each input format to some internal data structure, describe how this mapping is performed in order to guarantee a lossless import and export.
 Is it possible to read SBML and write BioPAX or the other way arround?
 What would happen if the same file would be interconverted multiple times?
 Would the output be still the same as the original file?
 If these libraries are not used, explain why.
 What is the internal data format in BiNoM?

 BiNoM manipulates the information contained in the standard systems biology files by mapping it onto a labeled graph, called index.
 The index does not try to map the totality of all details but rather serves as a connection map for the objects contained in other ontologies.
 The index contains the minimum information needed to graphically represent objects and connections between them.
 BiNoM index is a light-weight construction which can be easily regenerated, does not duplicate the information in existing files and serves only to facilitate the visualization and to access existing systems biology files.
 Currently, BiNoM index is mostly developed to map BioPAX ontology files and CellDesigner object schema.
 More specifically, we are using XmlBeans (xmlbeans.apache.org/) to create Java classes from the xml definition files in order to access all the elements contained in the CellDesigner and SBML files.
 For BioPAX files, we are using the Jastor library (jastor.sourceforge.net) to create Java classes from the BioPAX OWL specification file.
 We have added a paragraph in the “implementation” section of the manuscript to explain those details of the implementation.

+Concerning the question of lossless transformation, we do not think that this problem is solvable without introducing some ad hoc extensions to the existing formats, and we did not have such a goal in BiNoM.
+BiNoM allows working in some practical scenarios: convert CellDesigner to BioPAX for sending pathway information to a database, convert BioPAX into SBML for further mathematical modeling, etc. All these scenario are implemented to satisfy needs met in concrete projects, rather than practicing a theoretical exercise on possibility of losseless transform.
+Since these functions were usefull for us, we believe that they will be useful for other users.
+Nevertheless, some adequacy of transformations was systematically tested.
+For example, when a CellDesigner file is converted to BioPAX, we systematically compare the import from the resulting BioPAX file with the initially imported CellDesigner file and verified that it represents the same reaction network (in terms of species and reactions).

 The change log, i.e., the most important differences between BiNoM in reference [23] and the current publication, would be of great benefit: What has been improved since the previous publication?
 Whenever this paper is cited, I ask myself if the described feature was already part of the earlier publication.
 It is therefore really important to have some change log somehwere.